dre-yo/simple_socket/README.md

 https://beej.us/guide/bgnet/

 ## Instructions
+### ip4info instructions
-to run each progam I use gcc or clang on MacOS
+to run each progam you can use gcc or clang

-`clang filename.c -o filename`
+`clang ip4info.c -o ip4info`
-`gcc filename.c -o filename`
+`gcc ip4info.c -o ip4info`

 if running on linux or another unix like operating system the `-lnsl` may be needed